jauntsdn/netty-websocket-http2/README.md

 ChannelFuture handshake =
         handShaker.handshake("/echo", "subprotocol", headers, http1WebsocketHandler);
 ```
-On a server It is responsibility of `Http2WebSocketAcceptor` to select supported protocol with
+On a server It is responsibility of `Http2WebSocketAcceptor` to select supported subprotocol with
 ```groovy
 Http2WebSocketAcceptor.Subprotocol.accept(subprotocol, response);
 ```